 Our Heroin Detox Center at Ethan Crossing

 Our heroin rehab center in Ohio gives you the support and supervision needed to make it through the difficult process of getting all traces of heroin out of your body.
 We also help you develop coping mechanisms to deal with withdrawal symptoms and cravings in positive ways.
-Contact Ethan Crossing of Springfield at 833-691-0736 for more information on how to put heroin abuse disorder in your past and work toward a more fulfilling life.
+Anyone can get help at any point.
+Ethan Crossing Recovery serves the Cincinnati, Dayton, Columbus, Ohio area.
+Contact us today.